-Examination and repairs
+Checks and repairs

 Paragliding is a wonderful sport; flying as free as a bird in the air, enjoying the peace and tranquillity.
 But the air is an alien environment that commands respect and a responsible attitude from the pilot.
-At UP we don't just put our knowledge and experience into the development of paragliders, but also into their maintenance, service and repairs to ensure you can fly safely.
+At UP we don't just put our knowledge and experience into the development of paragliders, but also into their maintenance, service and repairs to ensure that you can fly safely at all times.